OpenSmpp/opensmpp/README.md

 Build and run Simulator with Docker:

     $ ./scripts/docker-build
     $ ./scripts/docker-run

-Or use `docker compose`:
+or use `docker compose`:

     $ docker-compose up -d

-To test Simulator:
+Send requests to Simulator with Python:

     $ cd client-py
-    $ poetry install
+    $ poetry install  # for the first time only
     $ ./bin/run

+in a separate terminal:

+    $ docker logs -f opensmpp-simulator-1

 # Versions